hferentschik/balena-sense-hat/README.md

 For that the container needs to open an SSH port.
 This can be achieved setting the device service variable `START_SSHD=1`.
 This will start sshd and allow PyCharm to use the container as a remote execution environment.

-*NOTE*: This is a development trick/hack.
-In a production environment the sshd config should be removed.